Luke Raley Player Props: Rays vs. Red Sox

 - Raley is batting .244 with seven doubles, 10 home runs and 11 walks.

-- In 48.8% of his games this season (21 of 43), Raley has picked up at least one hit, and in eight of those games (18.6%) he recorded at least two.

-- In 18.6% of his games this year, he has hit a long ball, and 7% of his trips to the dish.
+- He has hit a long ball in 18.6% of his games this year, and 7% of his trips to the plate.

-- In 12 games this year (27.9%), Raley has picked up an RBI, and in six of those games (14.0%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 27.9% of his games this year, Raley has driven in at least one run.
+In six of those games (14.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.